celia-brt/canva-reviews-analysis/README.md

-# 🎨 Canva Reviews Analysis
+# 🎨 Canva Google Play Reviews: customers frustrations, themes, and products signals
 ### How do users perceive Canva, and where does it fail them?

-An end-to-end analysis of **50,000 Google Play reviews**, built from scratch using Python scraping, SQLite, and Looker Studio.
+This project analyses **50,000 Google Play reviews** (Nov 2025 – April 2026) to uncover what users actually struggle with behind Canva’s 4.8★ rating.

+Using a combination of **Python, SQL, and clustering techniques**, the analysis identifies recurring pain points, product issues, and patterns of user dissatisfaction at scale.

+The goal is simple: move beyond the average rating and surface the **real user frustrations that matter for product improvement.**

 ---

 ## 📌 The Brief

-Canva has over 220 million users worldwide and a 4.8 star rating on the Google Play Store.
-But behind that number — what are users actually saying?
+Canva has over 220 million users worldwide and a 4.8★ rating on the Google Play Store.
+But behind that number, what are users actually saying?

 This project analyses 50,000 real Google Play reviews to answer